1Marc/marcgrabanski.com/src/pages/articles/2019-12-31-turning-35/index.md

 ## Reviewing Goals from Over a Decade Ago

-Looking at my [goals written in 2007](https://marcgrabanski.com/career-goals-as-of-august-2007) (Mid & Long-Term Goals), I did pretty much everything on that list.
+Looking at mid and long-term [goals from 2007](https://marcgrabanski.com/career-goals-as-of-august-2007), I did pretty much everything on that list.
 Wow ...that really was 13 years ago!

 There are a few main things I wrote that stood out to me: